LGBT+ Terminology & Definitions

 Transphobia — The irrational fear of those who are gender diverse and/or the inability to deal with gender ambiguity.
 It is this fear that enforces sexism as well as cissexism.

 Two-Spirited — An umbrella term for a variety of non-binary gender identities seen across a variety of Native tribes across North America.
 Many have (or had) distinct gender and social roles in their tribes, and are often involved with mystical rituals (shamans).
 Their dress is usually mixture of male and female articles and they are seen as a separate or third gender.
 The term two-spirit is usually considered too specific to the Zuni tribe.
 Similar identity labels vary by tribe and include one-spirit and wintke.

-Ze/Hir/Hirs — Alternate pronouns that are gender neutral and preferred by some gender diverse persons.
+Ze/Hir/Hirs — Alternate pronouns that are all gender and preferred by some gender diverse persons.
 Pronounced zee/here/heres, they replace he/she, him/her, his/hers respectively.